-When humanure toilet compost systems are being employed by individuals on a large scale in a village setting, it is important that the individuals undertake a training program prior to starting their composting systems.
-This training program should include being required to read and understand a manual such as this one, being required to watch an instructional video showing a successful existing humanure compost system in operation, and attending a toilet building workshop, a compost bin building workshop, or a compost usage workshop.
-These training programs could be conducted by local NGOs, local government agencies, or by local private enterprise.
+When compost toilet systems are being employed by individuals on a large scale in a village setting, it may be advisable that the individuals undertake a training program prior to starting their composting systems.
+This training program should include being required to read and understand a manual such as this one, being required to watch an instructional video showing a successful existing compost toilet system in operation, and attending a toilet building workshop, a compost bin building workshop, or a compost usage workshop.
+These training programs could be conducted by local NGOs, local government agencies, or by local private enterprises.

 Opportunity for Cottage Industries

 When valuable materials are discarded as waste, they create a drain on the revenues of society.
 When valuable materials are recycled, they allow us to reclaim wealth.
 The recycling of humanure on a large scale can create small businesses.
 These could include toilet making businesses, compost bin construction and erection businesses, and compost-making businesses.
 The finished compost can enhance local agricultural production.
 The finished compost can also be a valuable commodity.
 Therefore, compost toilet systems can provide an opportunity for the creation of new, small businesses.